grandhi02/helm/12-Helm-Dev-Basics/README.md

 ## Step-04: Pipeline
 - Pipelines are an efficient way of getting several things done in sequence.
-- Inverting the order is a common practice in templates (.val | quote )
+- Inverting the order is a common practice in templates (.val | quote ), i.e the value before pipe is working as input to function after pipe. so it returns a value in double quotes.9 the value move from left to right )

 ```t
 # Add Quote Function with Pipeline
   annotations: